Exact operator inference with minimal data: Exact operator inference

 \subsection{Assumptions on the FOM solver}

 Operator inference is a \nonintrusive\ model reduction concept developed for FOM solvers that do not provide the access to FOM operators required by intrusive model reduction.
 Consequently, imposing strong assumptions on the FOM solver contradicts the core motivation for operator inference.
 In our proposed approach, we only impose two assumptions.

+First, we assume that specific initial conditions can be imposed; concretely, linear combinations of the ROM basis modes \eqref{eq:def well-chosen initials and inputs}. \R{1:physically realizable}\revone{For POD bases, these modes are linear combinations of FOM snapshots.
+Since these snapshots are physically realizable, the specific initial conditions are physically realizable as well in most cases.
+Exceptions include models that only allow a certain range of state values, for example positivity of temperature, or require specific boundary conditions.
+These exceptions are beyond the scope of this article since they typically require some additional treatment already on the intrusive ROM level, for example the introduction of a lifting function \cite{rosenberger2023no} to satisfy boundary conditions.}

-First, we assume that specific initial conditions can be imposed; concretely, linear combinations of the ROM basis modes \eqref{eq:def well-chosen initials and inputs}.
-Second, we assume that explicit Euler can be chosen as time discretization method to generate the operator inference snapshot data.
-For other explicit time discretizations, it is unclear whether a consistent time derivative snapshot computation is possible.
-For implicit methods, on the other hand, the full rank of $\Pm$ might not be guaranteed.
+Second, we assume that explicit Euler can be chosen as time discretization method to generate the operator inference snapshot data. \R{1:higher-order rk} \revone{ However, this restriction can be relaxed to higher-order Runge-Kutta schemes if input signals are interpolated between time steps.
+These schemes can be written as explicit Euler schemes whose right-hand side has higher polynomial degree \cite{peherstorfer2020sampling}.
+Consequently, our approach can be applied to explicit Runge-Kutta methods (and multi-step methods that use an explicit Runge-Kutta method to compute the first time step). } For implicit methods, on the other hand, the full rank of $\Pm$ might not be guaranteed.
 For example, if the FOM time steps \eqref{eq:single time step snapshot} are replaced by implicit Euler steps,

 then the matrix $\Pm$ should, for time discretization consistency, be composed of vectors $\pv(\xv_1^\ind,\uv_1^\ind)$ instead of $\pv(\xv_0^\ind,\uv_0^\ind)$.
 However, in contrast to the initial conditions $\xv_0^\ind$, we do not have full control over the states $\xv_1^\ind$ after one time step.
-Consequently, we generally cannot guarantee the full rank of $\Pm$.
+Consequently, we generally cannot guarantee the full rank of $\Pm$. \R{1:alternative time disc error} \revone{Alternatively, we can construct the matrix $\Pm$ from the vectors $\pv(\xv_0^\ind,\uv_0^\ind)$.
+This way, we guarantee the full rank of $\Pm$ but introduce a time discretization inconsistency that impedes exact reconstruction of the intrusive ROM operators.}